nummacway/nummacway.github.io/_shieldcategories/display-simple.md

 ---
 title: "Display – Simple"
-description: "Shields with a display for numbers and letters"
+description: "Shields with a display for numbers or letters"
 parent: "general"
 ---